Bernard-A/IoTRoam-Tutorial/NetworkServer-Server-Setup.md

 ```diff
 + Our focus will be on OTAA EDs
 ```
-To activate the ED via OTAA, it uses the Join Server (JS) as per the [LoRaWAN Backend Specifications]
+To activate the ED via OTAA, NS uses the Join Server (JS) as per the [LoRaWAN Backend Specifications].
+To complete the verification of the RGW->NS interface one has to validate the AS Post Sanity (in our set up JS is part of the AS) Check as per our set up.

 [NS Setup]: #ns-setup
 [Verifying Communication between RGW->NS]: #post-sanity-check-from-rgw-ns-setup